-Lichen sclerosus is an uncommon skin condition that can occur anywhere on the body.
-Most often it affects the genital area – the vulva in women and the foreskin in men – and also the skin around the anus.
-Anyone can get lichen sclerosus at any age, including children, but women after the menopause have the highest risk.
-Because lichen sclerosus can cause an intense vulval itch, it can at first be mistaken as thrush.
+Lichen sclerosus is a skin condition that can occur anywhere on the body.
+Most often it affects the genital area – the vulva in women and the tip of the penis (glans penis) and foreskin in men – and also the skin around the anus.

 Importantly, lichen sclerosus is not infectious and your partner cannot catch it during sex.

 Lichen sclerosus can often be diagnosed from the appearance of the affected skin, especially in children.